-Iro's research interests include: educational neuroscience, individual variability in learning, lab-based teaching, discipline-specific pedagogical approaches, inclusive/Universal curriculum design, and the inter-sectionality between online and face-to-face teaching approaches.
+Iro is a member of Imperial's Centre for Higher Education Research and Scholarship, and her research interests include: educational neuroscience and psychology, individual variability in learning, pedagogical decision-making, lab-based teaching, signature pedagogies, inclusive/Universal curriculum design, and the inter-sectionality between online and face-to-face teaching approaches.

 Masters in University Learning and Teaching (MEd in ULT)

-Iro is also module leader for the core module How Students Learn at the PGCert level, and teaches sessions on Developing an Inclusive Practice at the PGDip level, while also contributing sessions on quantitative research methodology for the MEd in Surgical Education.
+Iro is Course Director of the MEd in ULT, and teaches sessions on Research and Teaching (PGCert), and the Biological Basis of Learning (PGDip).
+Iro also contributes sessions on quantitative research methodology for the MEd in Surgical Education.

 Iro supervises students across all levels of the MEd in ULT.